Z80-Retro/Z80-Retro-Manual/CONTRIBUTE.md

 then feel free to raise an Issue on Github. [https://github.com/Z80-Retro/Z80-Retro-Manual/issues](https://github.com/Z80-Retro/Z80-Retro-Manual/issues)

 If you need any help or clarification we are here to help.
 You can find us in the Z80-Retro discord: [Z80 Retro!
-Discord permanant invitation link](https://discord.gg/jf73DRZvh5)
+Discord permanent invitation link](https://discord.gg/jf73DRZvh5)

 ## Style Guide